• broken image

 broken image

-Pen Pal: 2023-Present
+Pen Pal: 2023

 Letters to a Pre-Scientist connects students to STEM professionals through snail mail to broaden students ’ awareness of what STEM professionals look like and do at work and inspire all students to explore a future in STEM.